-What biofeedback devices are and what they do: Biofeedback devices (including devices for sub-specialties such as neurofeedback (brain wave / EEG feedback), muscle tension feedback, etc. are actually a combination of highly sophisticated (a) physiological recording equipment and (b) audio and visual teaching display systems.
+What biofeedback devices are and what they do: Biofeedback devices (including devices for sub-specialties such as neurofeedback (brainwave / EEG feedback), muscle tension feedback, etc. are actually a combination of highly sophisticated (a) physiological recording equipment and (b) audio and visual teaching display systems.
 It can be difficult to understand how to use the equipment appropriately to insure that valid recordings are made and optimal displays for learning are produced.

-Two crucial points –
+Two important points –

 - Biofeedback is learning: Biofeedback devices all record well recognized physiological signals such as muscle tension, heart rate, and brain waves.
 The information recorded is shown IN REAL TIME to the person being recorded and any coach / therapist who may be present so the person can learn to recognize the level at which the physiological system is functioning and its responses to stress, etc. The person being recorded can use this information to learn to control abnormal responses and reset abnormal levels of the physiological system.
 This is learning.
 Nothing goes from the device to the person which controls any physiological system.

 - Biofeedback is a tool not a profession or treatment: Biofeedback is a learning tool which professionals such as coaches, teachers, and clinicians use in combination with other techniques to evaluate and treat clients.
 It is not a treatment on its own as it only provides information about how physiological systems are functioning.
 A professional needs to incorporate this information into an overall treatment.
 No amount of training in biofeedback techniques can provide the education needed to be a professional clinician or educator.